 As cycling enthusiasts, we know the happiness and elation which comes from riding a bike.
 Now, more than ever, cycling is becoming the best possible option of getting about for many people.
 In comparison to cars, it doesn’t require a large financial commitment, and while riding a bike it is much easier to follow social distancing rules.
 That’s why we say, with the warmer days approaching and road being quieter than ever, ditch the doom and gloom and try cycling to work or wherever – you won’t regret it.
 And before you pick up your bike for more than a sporty ride, there might be some more rules and tips to consider.
 To make your commute to work, picking up groceries or running your necessary errands a great experience you should read our guidebook of commuting by bike.

-Cycling to work
+Starting with cycling to work

 Slow and steady

-We’ve all been there, late for that 9am meeting or you’ve slept in way past your alarm clock.
-Your natural reaction would be to ramp up the speed as you cycle to work, however don’t be tempted by this!
+We’ve all been there, late for that 9 am meeting or you’ve slept in way past your alarm clock.
+Your natural reaction would be to ramp up the speed as you cycle to work, however, don’t be tempted by this!
 It’s important to be aware of your surroundings, especially fellow cyclists, automobiles and possible pedestrians looking to cross the road.
-Speeding will only decrease your alertness, and increase your chances of a nasty collision.
+Speeding will only decrease your alertness and increase your chances of a nasty collision.

 Helmet cameras are increasingly being used by people who cycle to work.
 They carry with them a number of benefits, most importantly however gloomy this may be, if you were in the unfortunate position of making a cycle insurance claim.
-‘Touch wood’ this doesn’t happen to you, but the last thing you want when being involved in an accident which isn’t your fault, is to be in a ‘my word against yours’ situation.
+‘Touch wood’ this doesn’t happen to you, but the last thing you want when being involved in an accident which isn’t your fault is to be in a ‘my word against yours’ situation.

 Not only can a helmet camera provide you with vital evidence in your defence, but it could also be proof against false allegations, and will increase confidence when cycling to work.